heyrema/server/README.md

 # Rema
-> A powerful and scanable certificate generation and management system
-> for individuals, businesses, and organizations.
+A powerful and scanable certificate generation and management system for individuals, businesses, and organizations.

 <br/>

 <p align='center'>
 <img src='docs/logo.svg' alt='Rema Logo' width='80%' />
 </p>

+## Instructions
+See the [wiki](../../wiki) for instructions on setup and development.

 ## Execution
 Install the dependencies for `node-canvas` in your operating system as